When I’m trying to set a vision for a product or service, I’m reminded of this old joke:

 6. Focus on opportunities, not features

 Fortunately, I’d already done a lot of user research in the area.
-I knew that most of these features (shopping lists, favorite lists, recommended items) were attempts to answer the problem: how do we help users quickly find the exact item they want from the 30,000 items on sale in our store?
+I knew that most of these features (shopping lists, favorite lists, recommended items) were attempts to answer the problem: how do we help users quickly find the exact thing they want from the 30,000 items on sale in our store?
 I also knew that none of these features was an effective solution.

 Instead, I was able to demonstrate how tweaks to the existing search and browse capabilities were more effective solutions.
 We built those changes and delivered a better solution that grew market share at a fraction of the cost.

 The moral: focus on addressing opportunities, not delivering features.
 It gives you more flexibility to investigate what really works.

 “The moral: focus on addressing opportunities, not delivering features.
 It gives you more flexibility to investigate what really works.”